imransgitt/RV32IM-RISC-V-/README.md

 - **Immediate Extension Block:** Extends immediate values (e.g., 12-bit or 20-bit immediate) from instructions to 32 bits, allowing them to be used in operations within the datapath.
 - **Memory Access:** Supports load and store instructions to access data memory.
-- **Forwarding/Bypass Logic:** Helps resolve data hazards in the pipeline by forwarding data from later stages.
 - **Branch/Jump Unit:** Determines the next PC value for control flow instructions such as branches and jumps.

 ---